wp-plugins/yith-woocommerce-ajax-navigation/trunk/README.txt

 1. The widget in action with "Color" type selected
 2. The widget in action with "Label" type selected
+3. The widget in action with "Dropdown" type selected
 3. The final result

 == Changelog ==